 What are we trying to do?

-The vision of the CRUK Cambridge Centre Early Detection programme is to increase survival from cancer and improve quality of life through early detection and intervention.
-In order to achieve this, the research within the programme focuses on:
+The vision of the Early Cancer Institute is to increase survival from cancer and improve quality of life through early detection and intervention.
+In order to achieve this, our research focuses on:

 - Understanding the earliest steps of cancer development